pglen/hsencfs/README.md

 ## The cypher text.

  Files can be copied out from the backing data directory.
-They stay encrypted when copied directly out of the data directory.
+They stay encrypted when copied directly out of the backing/data directory.
 This is useful for backup / replication / archiving / transport etc ... make sure you copy them with hidden (.dot) files included.
 Use: shopt -s dotglob before copy.
 Warning: the copied data will be unreadable without the dot files.